Temp1231112/BStf/untitled.md

 I love this beach, La Mata beach.
 I love all the beaches.

 I love the people on the beach, playing, sunbathing, relaxing, enjoying.
-I love the children, especially the children, happiness, playfulness, their happy voices.
+I love the children, especially the children's happiness, playfulness and their happy voices.

 Especially I love to see the families together, having great time and joy.
 And especially, I love the fact that nowadays there are mostly Spanish on the beach, at least here in Torrevieja area, in this lovely town.